inwtx/QuailEggDaylightScheduler/README.md

 Program to calculate how many hours of artificial light needed for proper Coturnix Quail egg laying.<BR>
 After setting up your Latitude, Longitude, and time zone parameters, the program will calculate how<BR>
 many additional current day daylight hours are needed to reach the proper daylight needed for<BR>
-maximum egg laying (usually 16 hours).
+maximized egg laying (usually 16 hours).
 The 'Timer current day' shows the time to set a timer to<BR>
 turn on (Start:) and off (End:) artificial light.
 The program should be consulted at least twice a month<BR>
 (1st and 15th) or weekly to keep proper timer settings, which can vary widely during some months of<BR>
 the year.